xavier-quadratic/poseidon-rs/README.md

 ## About

->**Poseidon_rs** is an implementation in Rust of the Poseidon family of hash function over finite fields.
+>**Poseidon_rs** is an implementation in Rust of the Poseidon family of hash function.

-It is being developed in the context of the [EIP 5988](https://eips.ethereum.org/EIPS/eip-5988) which proposes to introduce a new precompiled contract which implements the Poseidon hash function, which is a set of permutations over a prime field, in order to provide an improved interoperability between the EVM and ZK / Validity rollups.
+It is being developed in the context of the [EIP 5988](https://eips.ethereum.org/EIPS/eip-5988) which proposes to introduce a new precompiled contract which implements the Poseidon hash function, which is a set of permutations over a prime field, in order to provide an improved interoperability between the EVM and ZK & Validity rollups.

 ## Warning